tvdaal/tvdaal/README.md

 # Hi, I’m Tom 👋

-On this account I am listing data and software projects, most of which I have taken on just for fun and/or to improve on certain technical skills.
+On this account I am keeping track of some of my data and software projects, most of which I have taken on just for fun and/or to improve on certain technical skills.
 I love processing and analyzing data to extract valuable insights, for example with the use of machine learning techniques.
 My favorite programming language is Python.

 ## Background